claudiacapellini/claudiacapellini/README.md

 Hi this is Claudia!
 I'm just getting started in using GitHub.
-There are a lot of thinghs to learn!!
+There are a lot of things to learn!!